yvien226/Python-Projects/README.md

 # Python Scripts
-Repo for python scripts and projects
+Repo for python scripts, projects and code snippets